Welcome to hyperscale, the future of the datacentre

 - Scale-out at the core: Ubuntu Server supports the scale-out compute model and provides tools which make it simple to manage the entire cluster.

-- No end-user license fee: Ubuntu is offered free to end-users.
-Adding 100 more nodes shouldn’t require you to pay another 100 times for the OS!
+- No end-user licence fee: Ubuntu is offered free to end-users.
+Adding 100 more nodes shouldn't require you to pay another 100 times for the OS!

 - Partners: Canonical has a global program with SoC vendors and OEMs to ensure that platforms are enabled and certified to run Ubuntu.

 - Seamless platform support: Ubuntu Server runs exactly the same on every enabled architecture, be it x86, ARM or PowerPC; with the same applications and tools.

 - Commercially supported: Canonical backs its free OS commitment with Ubuntu Pro including commercial support, systems management and access to top experts.

 Find out more about plans and pricing ›

 “A new wave of workloads demand breakthrough efficiencies in density, energy, and operational costs which can be scaled to a customer's IT environment”